Lowell, MA

 Web Stings

 Among the more serious crimes associated with the local commercial sex market is child sex trafficking, and the rape and homicide of prostituted and trafficked women.
 For example, in 2016 a Lowell man was arrested and in 2017 found guilty by a jury in Middlesex Superior Court for sex trafficking a child.
 The man had raped a 13-year-old girl and then forced her into prostitution, and had given her drugs to to establish addiction and control.
 He was charged with drug and sex trafficking charges, including two counts of aggravated rape of a child and trafficking of a child under the age of 18 for sexual servitude.
 He was sentenced to a state prison term of 15 years to life.
-In 2018, one of the men who paid to have sex with the child was sentenced to a prison term of up to nine years after pleading guilty to two counts of rape of a child with force, two counts of statutory rape of a child, and one count each of sexual conduct for a fee and distribution of a Class B substance to a minor.
+In 2018, one of the men who paid to sexually abuse the child was sentenced to a prison term of up to nine years after pleading guilty to two counts of rape of a child with force, two counts of statutory rape of a child, and one count each of sexual conduct for a fee and distribution of a Class B substance to a minor.
 The man and his two brothers, all from Lowell, were arrested on child rape charges in 2014.
-These cases involving the 13-year-old girl was part of a larger human trafficking criminal enterprise.
-The offender and four other individuals were found by investigators and prosecutors to have lured vulnerable women into commercial sexual acts by providing them with a steady stream of drugs and then required them to reach a ‘quota for encounters’ each night.
-Five people were charged in schemes in a crackdown announced by Massachusetts Attorney General;s office in 2016.
+These cases involving the 13-year-old girl were part of a larger human trafficking criminal enterprise.
+The offender and four other individuals were found by investigators and prosecutors to have lured vulnerable women into commercial sexual acts by providing them with a steady stream of drugs and then requiring them to reach a ‘quota for encounters’ each night.
+Five people were charged in schemes in a crackdown announced by the Massachusetts Attorney General’s office in 2016.
 Investigators found that twice a day or more, traffickers allegedly gave women a drug like fentanyl before dropping them off to engage in sex for a fee and setting a prostitution quota.
-The marketing of commercial sex with the victims included ads for “gangbang parties” and charging people an entrance fee.
+The marketing of prostitution with the victims included ads for “gangbang parties” and charging people an entrance fee.
 The money paid by the men was then allegedly funneled to the traffickers, leveraging the victim’s opioid addiction.
 Grand jury indictments included multiple counts of trafficking in persons for sexual servitude, deriving support from prostitution, and possession with intent to distribute fentanyl.
 In a separate case in 2018, a Lowell woman who was involved in prostitution in the Lowell/Lawrence area was murdered.
 A female pimp had lured the 19-year-old victim into prostitution with the promise of money, but later conspired with two men to rob her at a Braintree hotel, in a scheme that resulted in the victim’s death.

 Key Sources